 Conclusions.

 As a result of the work done, we found out when plastic packaging and plastic bags appeared.
-They are easy to use, thanks to such properties as lightness, elasticity, strength, and therefore occupy an increasing place in human life, but it cannot be destroyed after use.
+They are easy to use, thanks to such properties as lightness, elasticity, strength, and therefore occupy an increasingly important place in human life, but it cannot be destroyed after use.

-Having worked in a chemistry classroom, we learned that plastic packaging does not decompose even under the influence of chemical reagents, and when burned, it emits toxic smoke that is dangerous to human health.
+After working in the chemistry classroom, we learned that plastic packaging does not decompose even under the influence of chemical reagents, and when burned they emit toxic smoke that is dangerous to human health.
 Thus, we confirmed our hypothesis: plastic packaging really litters the earth and harms nature.

-Our observations and the contest showed that if you approach this problem creatively and in a businesslike way, you can find many ways to use plastic packaging.
+Our observations and the competition showed that if you approach this problem creatively and economically, you can find many ways to use plastic packaging.

-At the end of our work, we want to say that in every family something must be accumulated, or even thrown away.
-We have found many uses for household waste from plastic packaging.
-Some of the ways we propose to see in the booklet "Plastic Fantasies"
+At the end of our work, we want to say that in every family something is bound to accumulate, or even be thrown away.
+We have found many uses for household plastic packaging waste.
+We suggest looking at some of the methods in the booklet “Fantasies Made of Plastic”

 Based on the results of our research, we have outlined the following steps:

-1. Present the results of our research to the students of our school, the villagers.
+1. Present the results of our research to the students of our school and village residents.

 2. Science, news.
 Federal Agency for Press and Mass Communications. [electronic resource] Access mode: